tanvir-git/odoo-documentation/content/applications/finance/payment_acquirers.rst

    - The funds are likely not reserved forever.
 After a certain time, they may be automatically released back to the customer's payment method.
 Refer to your payment acquirer's documentation for the exact reservation duration.
-   - Odoo does not support this feature for all payment acquirers but some allow the manual capture from their website interface.
+   - CoquiAPPs does not support this feature for all payment acquirers but some allow the manual capture from their website interface.

 .. _payment_acquirers/features/refund: